 C2C was contracted to develop and facilitate a planning session that would allow the Board of Directors and key Staff to provide input for a new strategic plan.

 November 16, 2015It seems that today’s buzzword in business is “innovation”.
 Knowing what to do about it leads to a whole lot of questions: What is it?
 What’s driving us to want to do it?
 How do we do it?
 How is it sustained?
 Unravelling the innovation “it” for clients is an exciting challenge!
-Given that innovation [...]
+That’s why innovation [...]

 May 22, 2014Principal of C2C, Emay Cowx, recently spoke about how consideration of social capital can help develop better strategies for engagement and consultation in support of future infrastructure developments.
 These comments were delivered to a national audience of public utility regulators (CAMPUT) as a panelist discussing “Consultation & Engagement: A Potential Game-Changer?” at their annual conference [...]